Career / Career Progression

 • Networking Specialist

-Other AWS certifications let you retake the same exam or pass a higher-level exam.
-For example, if you wanted to renew your AWS Certified Solutions Architect—Associate cert, you could pass the same exam again or earn the AWS Certified Solutions Architect—Professional certification.
+Other AWS certifications allow you to retake the same exam or take a higher-level exam.
+For example, if you wanted to renew your AWS Certified Solutions Architect—Associate certification, you could retake the same exam or earn the AWS Certified Solutions Architect—Professional certification.
 Check out their website for full details about AWS recertification.

 There have been some big changes in IT certification recently, though most certifications still expire.
 Microsoft and VMware are outliers because their certifications support products rather than skills.
 They’ll tell you they wanted to put career progression back in the hands of professionals.